jgraichen/gurke/README.md

 ## TODO

 * Add `context`/`ctx` object to world providing current feature/scenario/step
-* Allow to define scenario/feature specific after hook in steps e.g. to close opened resources
+* Define scenario specific after hook in a step (e.g. to close opened resource)
 * Random run order (rspec)
 * Using strings with placeholders as step pattern (turnip)
 * Custom placeholders (turnip)
-* Define scenario specific after hook in a step (e.g. to close opened resource)
 * More reporters (NyanCat / JUnit / TeamCity / Adapter to run multiple reporters)
 * SimpleCov support (and use it in own tests)
 * Scope hooks by scenario tags
+* Fast-fail
+* Additional feature-scope and global worlds

 ## History